oatlog/oatlog/doc/planning_report/main.typ

 = Context and related work

+#todo[Matti: mentions "regular" e-graphs, do note that regularity in graph theory has a specific meaning]

 We believe that e-graphs are very unexplored, with great potential for improvement.
 Recent work has considerably improved their performance and capabilities, and there is as far as we know only one production compiler using e-graphs, Cranelift (2022) @cranelift.
 However because regular e-graphs